30 Easy Breathing Exercises For Kids (You Can Start Right Now)

 26. Shape Breathing

 Visualize a triangle.
 Breathe in for three counts as you trace one side of the triangle.
 Hold your breath for three counts as you trace the second side.
-Breathe out for three counts as your trace the final side of the triangle.
+Breathe out for three counts as you trace the final side of the triangle.

 Repeat this process with a square.
 Breathe in for four counts, hold for four, breathe out for four, and hold for four as you finish the square.